ddeutils/ddedocs/docs/basics/data_warehouse/index.md

 Three types of OLAP models can be used in this tier, which are known as

-- **ROLAP**:
+=== "ROLAP"

     Relational online analytical processing is a model of online analytical processing which carries out an active multidimensional breakdown of data stored in a relational database, instead of redesigning a relational database into a multidimensional database.

     This is applied when the repository consists of only the relational database system in it.

-- **MOLAP**:
+=== "MOLAP"

     Multidimensional online analytical processing is another model of online analytical processing that catalogs and comprises directories directly on its multidimensional database system.

     This is applied when the repository consists of only the multidimensional database system in it.

-- **HOLAP**:
+=== "HOLAP"

     Hybrid online analytical processing is a hybrid of both relational and multidimensional online analytical processing models.

     When the repository contains both the relational database management system and the multidimensional database management system, HOLAP is the best solution for a smooth functional flow between the database systems.
 HOLAP allows storing data in both the relational and the multidimensional formats.

 The type of OLAP model used is dependent on the type of database system that exists.